isomerpages/moe-sped-itptoolkit/index.md

   - resources:
       title: News and Happenings
       id: resources
-  - infobar:
+  - infopic:
-      title: MOE's Person-Centred Planning Website
-      subtitle: Welcome to...
+      subtitle: Minister Chan Chun Sing
-      id: infobar
+      id: infopic
-      description: A comprehensive guide to support PCP implementation in SPED schools.
-Learn more about PCP processes and resources in Transition Planning.
+      description: '"How do we ensure that everyone can have hope to do justice to their different talents and blessings, regardless of background, ancestry, and connections?"'
+      image: /images/Decor_1.png
+      alt: Graphic of diverse individuals
 ---